2dv609/WinnerDrinks/README.md

 ### Build and deploy app for production

-Install ansible and python, the scripts is tested with
+Make sure ansible and python is running on your computer, the scripts is tested with

 * Ansible version 2.9.6
 * Python version 3.8.5